 Dressing for a prenatal appointment

 Generally speaking, you will visit your OB/GYN or midwife once every four weeks up to week 28.
-From week 28-week 36 you see your doctor every 2 weeks, then from week 36 on begin to see your doctor weekly.
+From week 28 to week 36 you see your doctor every 2 weeks, then from week 36 on begin to see your doctor weekly.

 Wearing a two-piece outfit is ideal for any prenatal appointment as you will need to expose either your belly or your pelvis depending on the scheduled exam.

-At the very first appointment, then later towards the end of your pregnancy, you will be having pelvic checks at each appointment so be prepared to undress at least from the waist down on these visits.
+At the very first appointment, then later towards the end of your pregnancy, your doctor might offer the option to have pelvic exams.
+If you want to do this, you’ll need to be prepared to undress at least from the waist down on these visits.

 What to wear for a prenatal appointment